 In 1995 a group of local people formed the Bank Hall Action Group.
 They cleared ivy off the walls and vegetation from the hall buildings, to prevent further damage to the masonry.
 They cut back the badly overgrown gardens.
 Over the years more ambitious work has been done- unstable parts of the roof have been removed to prevent it falling and causing further damage.
 On the south garden front scaffolding has been erected around the tower.
 The north side also has scaffolding to prevent further collapse of the walls.
 Today the work of the action group is being taken over by the Friends of Bank Hall.
 The excellent website these groups have set up can be seen in the references section below or viewed by clicking here.

-Opening Times: Days on which the hall is open are limited, but there are opportunities to visit during the year.
-Consult the Bank Hall website for full details .
-The Snowdrop Sundays of February to early March are hugely popular with the public and very well managed by the Bank Hall team.
+Opening Times: Days on which the hall is open while restoration takes place are limited, but there are opportunities to visit during the year.
+Consult the Bank Hall website (see link below) for full details.
+There is also an ongoing volunteering programme, in addition to day workshops run by Heritage Trust for the North West.

 www.bankhall.org Lots of information on the history of the hall plus details of opening times and up coming events